Volpestyle/Code-Foo-2019/README.md

 I first built a static mockup of the app with HTML and Sass, using Bootstrap to quickly create a responsive grid layout.
 In order to make the most out of Angular, I held off on creating any css transitions or interactive features.

 ### Components
-I split my static website into two parent components: 'Navbar' and 'Content'.
-Navbar contains children components named 'NavItem', while Content contains children named 'ContentItem'.
-As you can imagine, a NavItem is represented in the app by each option in the navigation menu: Latest, Videos, and Articles.
+I split my static website into two parent components: 'NavbarComponent' and 'ContentComponent'.
+NavbarComponent contains children components named 'NavbarItemComponent', while ContentComponent contains children named 'ContentItemComponent'.
+As you can imagine, a NavbarItem is represented in the app by each option in the navigation menu: Latest, Videos, and Articles.
 A ContentItem is represented by each article or video listed on the page. <br />
-Inside the Content component, Services are used to request the content from the api and store it into an array of Models.
-Using `*ngFor`, this array of Models is used to initialize the children ContentItem components.
-Inside each ContentItem componenent, a Service is used to make another api request for the given article or video's comments. <br />
+Inside ContentComponent, Services are used to request the content from the api and store it into an array of models.
+Using `*ngFor`, this array of models is used to initialize the children ContentItemComponents.
+Inside each ContentItemComponent, a Service is used to make another api request for the given article or video's comments. <br />
-Inside the Navbar component, a Service is used to request each NavItem.
-The Model data of each NavItem is simply hard-coded into the Service.
+Inside the NavbarComponent, a Service is used to request each NavbarItem.
+The data for each NavbarItem is simply hard-coded into the Service.

 ### Services
 It is the [*Angular way*](https://angular.io/tutorial/toh-pt4#why-services) to use services to access data instead of components.
 This is why I used one for api requests.
 However, they also allow for [bi-directional communication](https://angular.io/guide/component-interaction#parent-and-children-communicate-via-a-service) between components, which I found helpful in the case of filtering content results.